New to Yoga? We’ve Got You Covered with the Best Beginner Guide in Grand Rapids

 • Bring Your Essentials: Bring a yoga mat, a large towel (essential to cover your mat for hygiene and grip), and a water bottle.
 Rentals and refreshments are available at our studio if you forget anything.

-• Arrive Early: Come 15 minutes before class to check in, meet your instructor, and acclimate to the heat.
+• Arrive Early: Come 15 minutes before class to check in, meet your instructor, and settle in and prepare mentally.
 This quiet time is critical for mental preparation.

 • Mindset is Everything: The most important item you bring is an open mind and a non-judgmental attitude toward yourself.

-FAQ for First-Time Hot Yoga Students in Grand Rapids
+FAQ for First-Time Yoga Students in Grand Rapids

 Got a question?
 We’re here to help.